ryjen/libcoda-db/README.md

 Prepared Statements
 ===================

-Binding parameters in queries should follow a doller sign index format:
+indexed binding parameters in queries should follow a doller sign index format:

  '$1', '$2', '$3', etc.

  NOTE: mysql implementation does not support re-using or re-arranging indexed parameters in a query string (02/09/16).

+named parameters are also supported using a '@' or ':' prefix:

+  'id = @id', 'name = :name', etc.

+you can mix and match indexed and the named parameters.

 Basic Queries
 =============